 Chris Walsh focuses his practice on white collar criminal defense, government and internal investigations, and related civil litigation.
-He represents companies and individuals in matters involving allegations of health care fraud, improper marketing of pharmaceutical products and medical devices, as well as potential violations of anti-kickback laws, the False Claims Act, the Foreign Corrupt Practices Act, consumer protection statutes, and federal securities laws.
+He represents companies and individuals in matters involving allegations of fraud and misconduct, improper marketing of pharmaceutical products and medical devices, as well as potential violations of false claims and anti-kickback laws, anti-corruption laws, consumer protection statutes, and federal securities laws.
 In 2016, the Financial Times North America Innovative Lawyers report recognized Chris for his successful legal strategy that led to his client being freed after 30 years of wrongful imprisonment.

 Chris is a graduate of Yale University and American University Washington College of Law, where he served as managing editor of the American University Law Review and competed as a member of the Moot Court Honor Society.
 Prior to joining the firm, Chris completed a one-year fellowship with the Honorable Diana E. Murphy, U.S. Court of Appeals for the Eighth Circuit.

-- Represents healthcare services company and laboratory in qui tam suit alleging use of defective lab tests.
+- Represented health care services company and laboratory in qui tam suit alleging use of defective lab tests.

-- Defends global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.
+- Represented global health care device and supply company in qui tam suit involving alleged fraudulently obtained government contract.

 - Represented pharmaceutical company in qui tam suit alleging payments to pharmacies violated the Anti-Kickback Statute.

 - Represented pharmaceutical manufacturer at mediation with potential qui tam relator, settling claims prior to him initiating formal litigation.

 - Represents pharmaceutical manufacturer under criminal investigation relating to sales and marketing practices; relationships with health care providers, pharmacies, and distributors/wholesalers; and other issues.